-‘Rolling Stone’ & Hearst’s Deafening Silence On Terry Richardson
+‘Rolling Stone’ & Hearst’s Deafening Silence on Terry Richardson

 On Thursday, i-D magazine, one of the world’s most influential fashion and style magazines, said its longstanding professional relationship with photographer Terry Richardson was at an end.
 A source at the British magazine, which was founded in 1980 and is now owned by Vice Media, told The Daily Beast that it had no plans to work with Richardson again.

 The move by i-D was the latest domino to fall for Richardson after his blacklisting by Condé Nast International and its stable of magazines, including Vogue and GQ.

-The allegations of Richardson’s improper behavior towards models—he admits to having sex with them, but says that it is consensual—re-emerged in the wake of the sexual abuse and harassment scandal surrounding Harvey Weinstein.
+The allegations of Richardson’s improper behavior toward models—he admits to having sex with them, but says that it is consensual—re-emerged in the wake of the sexual abuse and harassment scandal surrounding Harvey Weinstein.

 As revealed by The Daily Beast, brands like Valentino, Bulgari, and Diesel followed Condé Nast’s lead.

 But how imperiled is Richardson?
 None of those blacklisting him have given extensive explanations as to why.
 No interviews with editors or company owners have been granted.

 If the fashion world is making a judgment on Richardson’s behavior, it is not vocalizing much beyond businesslike statements.
-For a business that relies on the business and trust of women, the silence when it comes to the alleged behavior of a figure like Richardson is telling.
+For an industry that relies on the custom and trust of women, the silence when it comes to the alleged behavior of a figure like Richardson is telling.

-Some have questioned why it has taken the Weinstein scandal to apparently act as the catalyst for collection action to be taken.
+Some have questioned why it has taken the Weinstein scandal to apparently act as the catalyst for collective action to be taken.
 The stories of Richardson’s alleged behavior are not new.

 This sudden flurry of professional rejections has come in the wake of a much-circulated Sunday Times piece questioning the fashion world’s continued silence around Richardson.

 Even this week of rejections of Richardson has been tentative, and the silence from other big players—like Hearst Magazines in the U.S. and Rolling Stone—has been deafening.
-The Daily Beast has repeatedly sought clarification from both, only to be met with stony silence.
+The Daily Beast has repeatedly sought clarification from both, only to be met with silence.
+(Update: WWD reported late Thursday that “sources” at Hearst and The Wall Street Journal’s luxury WSJ supplement said they would no longer be working with Richardson.)

 On the part of Hearst, this is especially puzzling as there presently appears to be a disconnect between the U.K. and U.S.